precice/precice.github.io/README.md

 You can now view website locally in your browser at [localhost:4000](http://localhost:4000)

+If you are a poor soul that is stuck developing on Windows the `--safe -l` flag is known to crash, so best try without.

 ## Update submodules

 Submodules do not yet get updated automatically.
 This means if you change something in the OpenFOAM adapter documentation or the description of the tutorials, you need to explicitely trigger an update here: